Global Citizenship and Multilingual Competences Toolkit

-Mercator Staff: Anna Fardau Schukking, Cor van der Meer
+Mercator Staff: Katahrina Thomas, Jan Ybema, Cor van der Meer

 Funding: Erasmus+ Programme - KA2 Cooperation for Innovation and the Exchange of Good Practices / KA201 Strategic Partnerships for school education

-Collaboration with: Universität Graz (AT), Mercator European Research Centre / Fryske Akademy (NL), University Newcastle Upon Tyne (UK), Alma Mater Studorium of the Universita di Bologna (IT), Neosmart GmbH (AT/DE).
+Collaboration with: Universität Graz (AT), Mercator European Research Centre / Fryske Akademy (NL), UNewcastle University (Upon Tyne) (UK), Alma Mater Studorium of the Universita di Bologna (IT), Neosmart GmbH (AT/DE).

 In this project, examples of good practice of teaching GCE and plurilingual approaches will be collected, drawing on different subjects and languages.
 Its aim is to provide online teacher development resources to support secondary teachers of all subjects in learning ways to integrate GCE goals including plurlingualism into their daily practice in sustainable ways which will be motivating for them as educators and invaluable for their learners.
 Our project will create digital resources to help teachers to understand, gain knowledge about, practice, and integrate global citizenship goals through a plurilingual approach into their teaching practices.